An Information-theoretic Security Analysis of Honeyword: Background

+At CCS'13, Juels and Rivest introduced the Honeyword scheme and developed several techniques for generating honeywords \cite{9}.
+They also identified distinguishing attacks as potential threats to the Honeyword system.
+In their security analysis of distinguishing attacks, they introduced the concept of ``$\epsilon$-flat'' and used Bayesian analysis to determine the optimal attacking strategy, which was later formally articulated by Wang et al. at NDSS'18 \cite{1}.
+Their main results are summarized as follows:

-Juels and Rivest gave out the definition of flatness and used the Bayesian formula to obtain the optimal guessing strategy of the attacker \citep{9}, which is formally stated by Wang et al. \citep{1}.
-Under the assumption that the password of each user is independent and identically distributed, the conditional probability that the $m$-th sweetword ($sw_{im}$) of the $i$-th User is the true password in a password file $F$, can be calculated by only considering the sweetwords of the $i$-th User:
+Assuming that the passwords of all users are independent and identically distributed (i.i.d.), the conditional probability that the $m$-th sweetword ($sw_{im}$) of the $i$-th user is its real password ($pw_i$) in a password file $F$ can be computed by considering only the sweetwords associated with the $i$-th user:

-Assume that each honeyword of a user is also iid.
-Denote the true password distribution by $P$ and the honeyword distribution by $Q$.
-The conditional probability that the $m$-th sweetword of $i$-th User $sw_{im}$ is the true password can be calculated as:
+Assuming that each honeyword of a user is also independent and identically distributed (iid), and letting $P$ denote the distribution of human passwords and $Q$ the distribution of honeywords, the conditional probability that $sw_{im}$ (the $m$-th sweetword of $i$-th User) is the real password of the $i$-th user can be calculated as follows:

+This formula is crucial for subsequent analysis, and we provide a detailed explanation of its components.
+In the formula, $sw_{im}$ and $pw_i$ are two random variables, and the randomness originates from the sweetword list generation process (refer to the GenSWL procedure defined in Procedure \ref{GENSWL}).
+Given a user's $k$ sweetwords, the probability that the $m$-th sweetword $sw_{im}$ is the user's real password is proportional to its $P/Q$ value (i.e., $\frac{P(sw_{im})}{Q(sw_{im})}$).
+This is because the denominators in formula (\ref{f1}) are the same for all sweetwords of a user.

-This result implies a user's password is most likely the sweetword with the biggest $P/Q$.
+This result suggests that a user's password is most likely the sweetword with the highest $P/Q$ value, as this ratio reflects how well the sweetword fits the user’s actual password distribution $P$ relative to the honeyword distribution $Q$.